peter-juett/ESP32_Clocky/README.md

 - Sensors such as SHT31, DHT11/DHT22 for temperature and humidity sensing.
 - LED matrix display compatible with the MD_MAX72XX library.
 - Arduino IDE for development.
-- Necessary libraries (listed in the project's documentation).
+- Necessary libraries (see the "Installed Libraries" file for details).

 ## Setup